techrah/sqlite3-compression-encryption-vfs/README.md

 If you are using CEVFS, chances are that you are _not_ currently making use of this API hook.
 You can use the `const char *` param to pass something other than the intended activation key, such as the encryption key.
 This `sqlite3_activate_cerod` function has been implemented in `cevfs_build/cevfs_mod.c` as an example.
 Alternatively, you can roll out your own [Run-Time Loadable Extension](http://www.sqlite.org/loadext.html).

 ## Limitations
-1. Currently tested with SQLite version 3.10.2 only.

 - WAL mode is not (yet) supported.
 - Free nodes are not managed which could result in wasted space.
 Not an issue if the database you create with `cevfs_build()` is intended to be used as a read-only database.
 - VACUUM not yet implemented to recover lost space.